 Back to the conversation with my friend …

-“So, what does this diet that has no name look like?” she challenged while leaning in with anticipation as I went back to enjoying my tongue scolding, nasal passage opening soup.
+“So, what does this diet that has no name look like?” she challenged while leaning in with anticipation as I went back to enjoying my tongue scolding, nasal-passage-clearing soup.

 The Diet That Has No Name looks like this: